trinajstica/baConverter/README.md

 Notes
 - This is a minimal, monolithic C app using libadwaita/GTK4.
 Window default size is 800x600 and is resizable (responsive).
 Follow GNOME Human Interface Guidelines and libadwaita styles when adding UI.

-Why use baConvert?
+Why use baConverter?

-baConvert is a lightweight, straightforward desktop tool for converting multimedia files on GNOME.
+baConverter is a lightweight, straightforward desktop tool for converting multimedia files on GNOME.
 It targets users who want to:

 - quickly transcode video or audio without writing complex command lines;
 - keep or drop audio/video streams using the "copy" option to preserve original quality or to export quickly without re-encoding;
 - export files into common containers (MP4, MKV, WebM, etc.) with sensible default encoder choices;
 - integrate with the GNOME desktop (desktop entry, icons) so the tool is discoverable from the applications menu or shell search.

-For developers, baConvert also:
+For developers, baConverter also:

 - serves as a compact example of using libadwaita/GTK4 in C to build a simple GUI tool;
 - demonstrates invoking external programs (ffmpeg/ffprobe) and parsing their output to update the UI.